 These ingredients can be found in all Indian grocery stores.
 For the lentils, go with the local names (channa dhal, urad dhal) as some packages that I have seen did not have the English names printed on it.
 It is easier to ask the shopkeeper if you are not able to find one.

 Those in Munich, the Indian ingredients can also be bought online at http://www.get-grocery.com/en/ or https://www.spicemaster.de/.
 I have personally shopped online on both the sites and both are good and delivery service is prompt.
 You can use these avenues to get all your Indian grocery items.
-Please check city starlings to see local Indian grocery in Munich.
+Please check the website city starlings to see local Indian grocery stores in Munich.